-Sleep is one of the most important things for children when they are growing up.
+We all know sleep is one of the most important things for children when they are growing up.
+But learning how to choose the best mattress for kids can be confusing.

 Everything in their bodies is continuously developing, turning them into the men and women they will one day become.